Stevens-Johnson Syndrome (SJS) and toxic epidermal necrolysis (TEN) are skin disorders heavily associated with the use of a variety of medications.

 While much is still unknown about the disease, specialists believe the syndrome to be caused by severe allergic reactions to medication, including antibiotics and sulfa drugs.

-Joe Lyon is a highly rated Ohio pharmaceutical Injury and liability lawyer who has successfully represented individuals throughout the United States in complex toxic exposure, negligence and liability cases.
+Joe Lyon is a highly-rated Cincinnati recall lawyer and Ohio product liability attorney who has successfully represented plaintiffs throughout the United States in complex toxic exposure, negligence and liability cases.

 According to researchers at the Mayo Clinic Medical Center, almost 170 million Americans take at least one prescription drug.
 That represents almost 70 percent of the adult population.